guillaumepiot/cotidia-mail/docs/install.md

 	$ python setup.py install

-Though it is easier to install it using PIP:
+Though it is easier to install it using PIP: (not published yet)

 	$ pip install cotimail